saymrwulf/prophet/notes.md

-2020-11-21T06:22:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (prophet) 2020-12-29T07:12:00 - Late-night bugfix on financial RL environment (prophet) 2021-01-05T17:49:00 - Implementing approach from a new paper read last night (prophet)
+2020-11-21T06:22:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (prophet) 2020-12-29T07:12:00 - Late-night bugfix on financial RL environment (prophet) 2021-01-05T17:49:00 - Implementing approach from a new paper read last night (prophet) 2021-01-05T02:54:00 - Implementing approach from a new paper read last night (prophet)